 I care about my choice of fibre but it’s not my top priority

 I love clothes and fabric, so fibre choice is one way I try to engage in living a more sustainable life.
 But I have a lot of clothes.
 So it is just as important (if not more) to me to get the best use out of them, which means thinking about use.
 Ultimately it is just personal choice.
-There are so many things I could better in terms of an eco-friendly life that I don’t think it’s worth me being overly stressed about fabric choice!
+There are so many things I could better in terms of an eco-friendly life (transport, diet) that I don’t think it’s worth being overly stressed about fabric choice!

 Want to think more about the most sustainable textile debate?
 Click here to read my interview with Dr Mark Sumner from Leeds University on what is the most sustainable textile to buy.
 Spoiler alert: there isn’t one.